In order to authenticate requests to the Numeral API, Numeral enforces two levels of authentication:

 1.1.
 IP whitelisting

-Numeral can whitelist a list or range of IPs and authenticate your API requests against these IPs.
+Numeral can whitelist a range of IPs to authenticate your API requests against.
 To register your IPs, please contact [email protected].
-Note that IP whitelisting is not available in sandbox.

 1.2. mTLS